knative/eventing/docs/broker/README.md

 ### ClusterChannelProvisioner

 `Broker`'s use their `spec.channelTemplate` to create their internal `Channel`s, which dictate the durability guarantees of events sent to that `Broker`.
-If `spec.channemTemplate` is not specified, then the [default provisioner](https://github.com/knative/docs/blob/master/docs/eventing/channels/default-channels.md#setting-the-default-channel-configuration) for their namespace is used.
+If `spec.channelTemplate` is not specified, then the [default provisioner](https://www.knative.dev/docs/eventing/channels/default-channels/) for their namespace is used.

 #### Setup

-Have a `ClusterChannelProvisioner` installed and set as the [default provisioner](https://github.com/knative/docs/blob/master/docs/eventing/channels/default-channels.md#setting-the-default-channel-configuration) for the namespace you are interested in.
+Have a `ClusterChannelProvisioner` installed and set as the [default provisioner](https://www.knative.dev/docs/eventing/channels/default-channels/) for the namespace you are interested in.
 For development, the [`in-memory` `ClusterChannelProvisioner`](https://github.com/knative/eventing/tree/master/config/provisioners/in-memory-channel#deployment-steps) is normally used.

 #### Changing